 Skills and Careers Information

 Our MEngSc graduates hold leadership positions in some of the top employers both in Ireland and internationally.
-Our graduates will have a competitive advantage in the jobs market by virtue of the cutting edge expertise obtained through their research project and the advanced and specialised coursework in Electrical and Electronic Engineering - particularly in areas which are now in high demand, such as machine learning, smart grids, embedded systems, and the internet of things.
+Our graduates will have a competitive advantage in the jobs market by virtue of the cutting edge expertise obtained through their research project and the advanced and specialised coursework in Electrical and Electronic Engineering – particularly in areas which are now in high demand, such as machine learning, smart grids, embedded systems, and the internet of things.